Gamernaut/SA_Trainer/README.md

 - OOP architecture and design principles - Inheritance, polymorphism, composition
 - Integrating SDL, PLOG and the GoogleTest framework into the codebase
 - Using Smartpointers, manging modular codebase and avoiding design issues (circular dependencies), state machines to control game state/flow/difficulty
+- Use test cases to optimise how the data is stored and manipulated (game logic) before developing the UI

 ### Languages/Packages:
 - Visual Studio 2019